Esther7171/BurpSuite-Pro-2026-loader/README.md

 Big thanks to everyone who has starred this repo and is using this project.

-Seeing your support, feedback, and interest is what keeps this going.
+Seeing your support, feedback and interest is what keeps this going.
 Appreciate every single one of you.